If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 This integrates the behavior of checking negative reviews, while also promoting detailed, higher quality reviews.
 The positive review describes specific assets, and the negative review provides criticism that’s relevant to other shoppers (“the padding isn’t as durable as comparable shoes” as opposed to “not how I imagined them”).

 Quick tips for Ratings & Reviews in 2022

 This guide is intended to provide you with all the direction you need to run a successful, productive and – most importantly – revenue-generating ratings and reviews program in 2022.

 There is a lot of information to digest: there are a ton of elements involved in ratings and reviews after all.

 But here are four key areas you should absolutely be focusing on this year:

-The big opportunity for 2021?
-Leveraging your Ratings & Reviews content as a form of customer intelligence (as we outline at length in chapter 8).
-It’s cost effective, context-rich, actionable and it provides insane benchmarking potential.
-The most progressive companies will increasingly leverage Ratings and Reviews content to propel business growth – not just in terms of conversion and sales impact but also in terms of providing critical strategic direction.
+The big opportunity for 2022?
+Leveraging your Ratings & Reviews content as a form of customer intelligence (as we outline at length in chapter 11).
+It’s cost-effective, context-rich, actionable, and it provides insane benchmarking potential.
+The most progressive companies will increasingly leverage ratings and reviews to propel business growth – not just in terms of conversion and sales impact but also in terms of providing critical strategic direction.

 But if this seems like too big a step, simply becoming data-driven in how you approach your Ratings and Reviews program will put you ahead of most brands.
 Analyze conversion performance and identify gaps and opportunities to ensure you focus your UGC collection and display strategies in the right way.